lucasjinreal/m/README.md

 Above shortcuts were already implemented in **m**!
 Just start and check it out, you can easily do your modification on *m*!

 **note**:
+This README is edit with m, and it's very comfortable than vim!!
 I am really welcome rustians send me PR if you are interested in build a self-defined editor!
 Do u support our brand new design of *m*? 😆 it should save lots of time in this way!!
 And very much intuitive.